LaunchCode-Education-Archived/cs50x-live/calendar/cs50/unit1-fundamentals/module2/materials/resources/calling-functions/README.md

 Not every function has a return value.

 Some functions don't return anything.
 For example, `printf`.
 The `printf` function does not compute anything.
-The return value of `printf("hello")` is nothing, or technically a special term calle d`void`.
+The return value of `printf("hello")` is nothing, or technically a special term called `void`.

 Instead, `printf` *does* something.
 After we call it, something has *happened*: the user now sees "hello" on their console.